hkawaji/181207-backup-access-to-FANTOM/README.md

 # Backup access to FANTOM ( fantom.gsc.riken.jp )

 FANTOM servers (incl. all #FANTOM5 services) are now facing troubles, and become unavailable tentatively.
 We are very sorry.
 We are taking steps to recover it as soon as possible.
+Please see https://twitter.com/FANTOM_project for the latest news.

 Here I provide temporary ways to access FANTOM data.
 Please contact fantom-help@riken.jp for questions.